 Below are original projects I developed as a 1-12th grade maker lab teacher.
 They ask students to use Autodesk products to engineer solutions, explore problems, and express ideas.
 Some of them integrate with products like the microcontrollers, servos, and robots often used in the K-12 space.
 I look forward to expanding my repertoire with deeper use and knowledge of Instructables and Fusion 360 for K-12.

-While I'm proud of the how the projects below show an ability to use Autodesk products in a broad variety of meaningful contexts, I'm also proud of my engagement with the education community.
+I have worked to engage with the educational community through various channels.
 I have been making videos to help teachers for years, and I have presented at conferences since the very start of my career.
 Twitter has also become a powerful venue for sharing and connecting.
 Finally, I've collaborated with companies like Ultimaker, Adafruit, and Microsoft in educating, developing products, and in writing a book.
-The potential for spreading impactful ideas across a broad variety of teachers and learners at Autodesk is very exciting.

 Students might design a set for a theater or literature class, then present live or through a standard or augmented reality video.

 Here's a guide for how to present a 3D model via a screen recording of an augmented reality session.
 This can be a powerful way for students to tell the story of their work and ideas.

 Everything except the wheels of this car is 3D printed.
 Students design and test their crumple zone bumpers.

 These Tinkercad-designed chutes take this marble run to the next level.

 Here are two of the many instructional walk-through videos I have made to help teachers and students with various topics.
 See more related videos here.

 This informal video show my discovery of the iPad's ability to capture video of augmented reality exploration of a Tinkercad model.
 Students could make a cell, a geologic feature, a historical monument, or other model, then tell its story through AR.